Saturday 30 December 2017

 And the memories came flooding back…

-Stamboul Train was written in the early 1930s and social norms have changed somewhat in the past 80 years.
-Perhaps this explains why I initially found many of the characters in the book unsympathetic; the bullying female journalist, the dancer who felt herself to be under a sexual obligation, the prejudices that were shown by many.
+I'm reading and re-reading, in chronological order, books by Graham Greene, one of my favourite novelists.
+Stamboul Train is new to me, published in 1932.
+It focuses on the lives of several travelers on what is more commonly referred to as The Orient Express (Agatha Christie's crime novel came out a couple of years later).
+Social norms have changed somewhat in the past 80 years and perhaps this explains why I initially found many of the characters in the book unsympathetic; the bullying female journalist, the dancer who felt herself to be under a sexual obligation, the prejudices that were shown by many.

 The writing style was initially difficult, but I soon got used to it.
 Knowing the story, I found myself sympathising with the main character rather than being appalled by his situation and actions.
 In many ways it was quite a depressing read.
 There was never going to be a happy ending for any of the characters.

-Something that I did find positive was the book's Afterward, in which Plahniuk explains how the novel developed from a short story.
+Something I did find positive was the book's Afterward, in which Palahniuk explains how the novel developed from a short story.
 This was a brief but illuminating insight into the creative process.

 After finishing the book, I watched the film again.
 It's still a good movie, but the book is much better.